idemax/mapify-ts/README.md

 - Serialize and deserialize Map objects with custom keys and values
 - Serialize and deserialize Map objects with custom keys and values with nested Maps
 - Serialize and deserialize Map objects with custom keys and values with nested Maps with custom keys and values

+---

+## Support me

+You can support me listening to my music on all streaming platforms.

+Check my Linktree https://linktr.ee/idemax for all links.